nosana-ci/network-proposals/nnp/NNP-0001-tokenomics.md

 - $C_{m(i)}$: host price based on its market (USD per hour)
 - $P_{NOS}$: oracle price of NOS in USD
 - $H$: collateral window in hours (e.g., 336–720 for 14–30 days)
-- $\beta$: how much of that window’s gross revenue should be posted as collateral to determine the skin in the game.
+- $\beta$: how much of that window's gross revenue should be posted as collateral to determine the skin in the game.
+- $G$: grace period in hours for hosts to top up their stake when falling below minimum requirements (initially set to 360 hours, subject to governance adjustment)

 #### 4.1.2 Operational Rules

-$S_{min,i}$ moves with the NOS price; if a host falls below the minimum, the operator has a fixed-hour grace period, denoted by $G$, to top up before rewards pause (and/or the host becomes ineligible).
+$S_{min,i}$ moves with the NOS price; if a host falls below the minimum, the operator has a fixed-time grace period, denoted by $G$, to top up before rewards pause (and/or the host becomes ineligible).
 Governance can adjust $\beta$ and $H$ as market conditions change (risk appetite, utilisation, token volatility).

 #### 4.1.3 Potential Impact